Napalpí massacre

-The Napalpí massacre occurred on 19 July 1924, in Napalpí in the Chaco Province of Northeast Argentina.
-It involved the massacre of 400 indigenous people of the Toba ethnicity by the Argentine Police and ranchers.
+The Napalpí massacre occurred on 19 July 1924, in Napalpí a rural village in the Chaco Province of Northeast Argentina.
+It involved the massacre of 400 Indigenous people of the Toba and Mocoví ethnicity by the Argentine Police and ranchers.

 Historical context

-Forty years earlier, the Argentine Army had been involved in a military campaign to subjugate the indigenous people, mostly Guaycuru of several different ethnic groups, of the Argentine Chaco called the Conquest of Chaco.
-The campaign resulted in the death of thousands of indigenous people, the displacement of many more, and the social and cultural destruction of numerous ethnic groups from the provinces of Chaco and Formosa.
+Forty years earlier, the Argentine Army had been involved in a military campaign to subjugate the Indigenous people, mostly Guaycuru of several different ethnic groups, of the Argentine Chaco called the Conquest of Chaco.
+The campaign resulted in the death of thousands of Indigenous people, the displacement of many more, and the social and cultural destruction of numerous ethnic groups from the provinces of Chaco and Formosa.

 The Argentine forces established a line of fortresses in order to gain lands for European settlers.
 The land was mainly used by the settlers to grow cotton.
 The native people were confined in compounds, where they were subjected to a regime of exploitation bordering on slavery.
 One of the compounds was Napalpí, which means cemetery in the Toba Qom language.
 Its official name was "Colonia Aborigen Chaco" (Chaco Aboriginal Colony).
 It was founded in 1911.
 The first families installed there were Pilagá, Abipón, Toba, Charrúa and Mocoví.

 The inhabitants of Napalpí had started to produce cotton, but in 1924 the Argentine authorities imposed a tax of 15% of the cotton crop which created great discontent and a strike.

-In retaliation for this, groups of indigenous people started killing animals and damaging the crops of the European settlers.
+In retaliation for this, groups of Indigenous people started killing animals and damaging the crops of the European settlers.
 In June 1924, a shaman named Sorai was killed by the police; later a French settler was killed, probably in an act of vengeance.
-After this incident, Fernando Centeno, the Governor of Chaco, prepared a ferocious and brutal repression of the indigenous people.
+After this incident, Fernando Centeno, the Governor of Chaco, prepared a ferocious and brutal repression of the Indigenous people.

 The massacre

-Early in the morning of 19 July 1924, a group of 130 men (police, ranchers and white citizens), armed with Winchester and Mauser rifles, attacked the indigenous people who had only spears to defend themselves.
-The attack lasted 40 minutes.
+Early in the morning of 19 July 1924, a group of 130 men (police, ranchers and white citizens), armed with Winchester and Mauser rifles, attacked the Indigenous people who had only spears to defend themselves.
+The attack lasted 45 minutes.
 At the end, the wounded, including women and children, were killed with machetes.

+The bodies of the dead were mutilated with testicles, ears and other body parts taken as trophies.
+The dead were either burned or buried in mass graves.
+After the massacre, repression against the native peoples continued for weeks as those who had escaped the massacre were targeted by the settlers and police.

+The last known survivor of the Napalpí Massacre was Rosa Grillo (born 22 February 1908).
+She died on April 4, 2023.